"I am an alpha animal"

 Anna Michel

-Anna Michel has founded a total of six companies within 10 years, most recently Fast Forward Imaging GmbH, an innovation company in the field of digital asset generation for ecommerce and augmented and virtual reality applications.
-Since 2018 she has been working as a coach and since 2020 as the first female partner for scale up, where she accompanies founders of growth companies and their management teams during scaling and strategic transformation processes.
+Anna Michel has founded a total of six companies in 10 years, most recently Fast Forward Imaging GmbH, an innovation company in the field of digital asset generation for e-commerce and augmented and virtual reality applications.
+She has been working as a coach since 2018 and as the first female partner for scale up since 2020, where she supports founders of growth companies and their management teams in scaling and strategic transformation processes.

 Hillevi Lausten

-After her master's degree in communication sciences, psychology and civil law, Hillevi Lausten worked in PR for several years until she took her first leadership position at jimdo in 2015 and was responsible for the website builder's paid marketing.
-Since then, she has held various marketing leadership positions and now works as COO at DCMN.
+After completing her master's degree in communication sciences, psychology and law, Hillevi Lausten worked in PR for several years until she took on her first management position at jimdo in 2015 and was responsible for the website builder's paid marketing.
+Since then, she has held various management positions in marketing and now works as COO at DCMN.
 Together with her team, she was coached at scale up and is herself part of the scale up Women initiative.

 Like it?
 Please spread the word: